Ananya-Bhattacharjee/ImputeDistances/README.md

 # How to Run

-python MatrixFactorization.py
+~python MatrixFactorization.py

-python Autoencoder.py
+~python Autoencoder.py

 Select a distance matrix with missing entries and the complete matrix will be available as the output.
+An example distance matrix with missing values (Missing.dis) is provided.
+All the inputs should follow this format.
+The file name should start with the number of taxa and than follow with the matrix.
+A missing entry should be represented with  a dot ('.').